Live Online Roulette

 Let's see now how the game smoothly runs.
 The first thing that someone should be aware of in a roulette table is the minimum and maximum bet displayed in a placard and a board that shows the previous number spin outcomes.
 Every player gets different distinct color chips.
 For the roulette round, the dealer gives a brief space of time to all players to place their bets on the table.
 After that, the white ball is thrown into the wheel and it starts spinning as the dealer announces “No more bets”.
 As soon as the ball lands on a number, the dealer marks the winning number, clears off all the losing bets and pays the winners.
 All you need is luck by your side.

-What to win at the Online Roulette
+What to win at the Live Online Roulette

-Winnings in the Online Roulette can widely vary from a few coins to millions of real money.
+Winnings in Live Online Roulette can widely vary from a few coins to millions of real money.
 It depends on the casino and the limitations set by its legislation.
 Each online casino has specific limitations regarding the winnings.
 Generally speaking, the higher your bet is, the more money you can win.
 When it comes to online roulette earnings, you should keep in mind that all different bets pay out different winning prizes.

 This means that if you bet on a single number, the winnings are 35 to 1.
 For a split betting of two numbers, you get 17 to 1.
 The three number “street” bet pays out 11 to 1.
 The four number “corner” betting pays out 8 to 1.
 The six line betting pays out 5 to 1.
 These are the “inside” bets as we mentioned above.
 For the “outside” bets, you get 1 to 1 pay out for a color bet (black or red), even or odd and high or low.
 The column or the 12 set number bet pays out 2 to 1.
 It can easily be inferred that according to the maximum bet of the specific casino roulette, the 35 to 1 single number bet can get you really high winning prizes in every round.